Economics Department corridor

 No. We cannot make preliminary evaluations based on one or two qualifications.
 Our admissions committee carefully reviews entire applications (recommendations, essay, grades, test scores, previous experience, etc.) when making its decisions.
 The department looks for academic and research potential, focusing primarily on coursework, grades and letters of recommendation.

 We do not routinely acknowledge receipt of applications or supporting documents.
 Once you have submitted an online application you may go back in and check the status of your application and recommendations.
-Decisions will be communicated via email and letter.
+Decisions will be communicated via the application portal.
 Information about decisions will not be given over the phone.

 Most notices of acceptance are sent out by mid-February, though some may be sent as late as mid-March.
 Candidates have until April 15 to notify the Department of their decision to accept or reject their offer of admission.